Like you, every property is unique, so we’ll just need a few details before we can make you an offer.

 5. Four-box method

 This is a great one if you find that you own things that you don’t really want to throw away, but don’t need any more.
 Label four boxes – bin, keep, sell, donate – and as you declutter put items in the relevant box.
 Often, people find that giving their items away rather than throwing them away makes them feel better about the clear-out, as their things can continue being of use elsewhere.
+After a week or two, or whenever the boxes fill, you can take them to a charity that you want to support and feel good knowing you've got rid of them for someone else to benefit from.

 6. Date checking